 By establishing an asset protection plan before it’s necessary, you are preserving your wealth.
-First something happens that leaves you vulnerable.
-Then someone hits you with a lawsuit jeopardizes.
+First, something happens that leaves you vulnerable.
+Then, someone hits you with a lawsuit jeopardizes.
 Any transfer of your assets at that point is subject to scrutiny under fraudulent transfer laws.
 When someone sues you and you give your assets to a family member, courts can quickly interpret it as an attempt to defraud a creditor.
 As such, the creditor can now sue your family member.

 If you transfer assets or property knowing that someone will likely sue you, you could face with defending the asset transfer.
-The transfer could be disregarded by a court or reversed and it may come with additional fines or penalties.
+As such, the transfer could be disregarded by a court or reversed and it may come with additional fines or penalties.
 Asset protection is much more difficult after you need it.
 However it is possible to protect yourself after a lawsuit.
 It is just subject to more scrutiny.

 Liability can come from many situations that seem harmless, for example; one’s own home, automobile, workplace, employee, spouse, real estate investments, having a swimming pool, even minor children.
 Liability is all around us at almost any given time.